 Radio formats make targeting an audience easy.
 Most business owners instinctively know if the people they want to reach; listen to hip-hop, country, or sports radio.
 If a car dealer wants to move pickup trucks off the lot and you sell radio advertising for a country music station, you likely won't have to spend time convincing the dealership that your station is the right place to advertise.
 However, you may have to show other prospects why matching the client to a target audience is critical to getting results.

 If you work for a cluster of radio stations, you can work a deal with the pickup truck dealership for the country station, and then go next door and sell ads for a sports bar on your sports radio station.
 Radio is ideal for that sort of smaller, targeted campaign.

 Love Those Low CPMs

 Another advantage of radio advertising advantage is its low CPM, or "cost per thousands," rate.
 Explain to your clients why the world's slickest, most creative advertisement won't boost sales if it runs only one time unless it appears during the Super Bowl.
-An ad must air repeatedly if you want the sales message to stick in the audience's brain.
+An ad must repeatedly air if you want the sales message to stick in the audience's brain.

-Radio advertising provides the opportunity to repeatedly air the client's message multiple times throughout the day at relatively minimal cost.
-By the time a listener hears the same ad five times on the way to work and another five times on the way home, she will know the car dealership is great deals on the most rugged pickup trucks that money can buy.
+Radio advertising provides the opportunity to repeatedly air the client's message multiple times throughout the day at a relatively minimal cost.
+By the time a listener hears the same ad five times on the way to work and another five times on the way home, she will know the car dealership has great deals on the most rugged pickup trucks that money can buy.

 Advertising rarely works when the sales message is muddled.
 Readers will overlook a newspaper ad that is lost on whatever clutter crowds the rest of the page.
 TV ads often have so much going on -- music, pictures, flashy editing -- that viewers don't know where to place their focus.